eLearning Translation Optimization FAQs

 How do I optimize Video and Audio?

 Do your courses include multi-media components?
-These can be the biggest challenge for translation vendors.
+These can be the biggest challenge for eLearning translation vendors.
 Finding voiceover talent, editing content that may be significantly longer or shorter in length when translated, editing the new tracks into the source files…all can be costly and challenging.

 Perhaps the simplest decision you can make to cut costs for multi-media translation is to choose to subtitle rather than overdub.
 Subtitles don’t require voice talent, however there is evidence that learners do better with audio in their language read by a native speaker.
 If your target languages are common and in wide use, it will be easier to solve these challenges.
 If you’re delivering training in less common languages you’re going to need an extended timeline.
 Discuss this with your language service provider (LSP) at the beginning.
 They will build their quote based on the time required to find and manage these processes.